lantanalotus/LeetcodeSolutions/README.md

 # LeetCode Solutions

-This repository contains C++ solutions to LeetCode problems.
+This repository contains C++ solutions to some LeetCode problems.